Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/url.md

 ## Using a Block to Defer Code Execution

 Some casks—notably nightlies—have versioned download URLs but are updated so often that they become impractical to keep current with the usual process.
-For those, we want to dinamically determine `url`.
+For those, we want to dynamically determine `url`.

 ### The Problem